Colleges of the University of Oxford: Heads of houses

 The dean of Christ Church is head of both the college and the cathedral.
-The president of Kellogg College is also the director of the Department for Continuing Education.
+The president of Kellogg College was formerly also the director of the Department for Continuing Education.
+This changed when Kellogg president Jonathan Michie stood down as director in 2021.

 Finances

 As of 2019 the accounts of the Oxford colleges included total assets of £6.6 billion.
 This figure does not reflect all the assets held by the colleges as their accounts do not include the cost or value of many of their main sites or heritage assets such as works of art or libraries.
 The total endowments of the colleges were £5.1 billion as of 2019.
 Individual college endowments ranged from £1.2m (Green Templeton) to £577.6 million (Christ Church).

 Selectivity

 Postgraduate

 In contrast to undergraduate programmes where the constituent college or hall handles both admissions and teaching, postgraduate students are admitted through a department, which is responsible for postgraduate education and supervision.
 As the university operates on a collegiate system, all matriculated students are required to maintain an affiliation with a college or hall which is tasked with offering student support, welfare, and accommodation.
 Although the University of Oxford is already selective, an additional level of selectivity exists depending on different colleges and halls.
 Colleges and halls differ in their levels of selectivity, as evidenced by their varying offer rates.
 Except All Souls College which consists principally of research fellows, Nuffield College consistently possesses the lowest offer rate and is thus considered the most selective college.
 On the other hand, Kellogg College and St Antony College are among the least selective colleges, typically characterised by higher offer rates.

 The table below exhibits the offer rates for postgraduate applications across each college over multiple academic years.